Bayer rejects EPA request to pull insecticide from U.S. market

 “We are disappointed the EPA places so much trust on computer modeling and predictive capabilities when real-world monitoring shows no evidence of concern after seven years of safe use,” said Peter Coody, Bayer vice president of environmental safety.

-The EPA said after Bayer’s refusal that it will issue a formal request to cancel the pesticide’s registration.
+After rejecting the EPA’s request, Bayer now expects the agency to issue a formal request to cancel its registration of the pesticide.
 After a comment period mandated by U.S. pesticide regulation law, Bayer will ask for a formal hearing to determine the pesticide’s fate.

 Belt will remain on the market throughout the process.